 In a femaledominated profession such as teaching, supporting women who are teaching whilst at the same time experiencing symptoms of menopause should feature high on any school leader's agenda.
 Unfortunately, this is not always the case.
-This resolution passed at the recent INTO Northern Conference is the first step in addressing these issues and providing the support for women and school managers in doing into learning 🕸 Summer Programme 2020 moodle.intolearning.ie
+This resolution passed at the recent INTO Northern Conference is the first step in addressing these issues and providing the support for women and school managers in doing resolution passed a recent INTO Norther Conference is the fir step in addressing the issues and providing support for women a school managers in diso.